-Joel is also a Visiting Research Scholar at the University of San Diego's Kroc Institute of Peace Studies and a National Security Fellow of the Truman National Security Project.
+Joel is also a Visiting Professor at the University of San Diego's Kroc School of Peace Studies and a National Security Fellow of the Truman National Security Project.
 He received his Ph.D. from the University of Denver's Josef Korbel School of International Studies where he was also Research Fellow at the Sie Center for International Security and Diplomacy.
 At the Sie Center, Joel worked on better understanding and cataloging global violent and nonviolent social movements.

 Before joining the City, he served as Assistant Professor of Security and Global Studies at the University of Massachusetts Lowell, as well as a research associate at the Center for Terrorism and Security Studies.
 His work received a grant from the National Consortium for the Study of Terrorism and Responses to Terrorism, funded by the Department of Homeland Security.
 He also has taught as a professor at the University of Denver, Colorado State University, and the University of San Diego.
 Dr. Day has briefed Congress and the Pentagon on issues of extremism and community resilience to the threat of terrorism.
 He has worked extensively in the U.S. and across the world on issues of countering violent extremism, interfaith dialogue, and national security.
 He as conducted field work throughout settlements in the West Bank and with former civil-war combatants in Sierra Leone.
 Joel’s research has been published in the Journal of Peace Research, Perspectives on Terrorism, Review of Faith and International Affairs, and Journal of Strategic Security and he has provided commentary to national news outlets including Al Jazeera, NPR, Fox, CBS, ABC, and NBC affiliates, the San Diego Union Tribune, the Hill, the Boston Globe, and the Associated Press.